kavigupta/frame-alignment-checks/README.md

 with an arbitrary sequence would not introduce a stop in the exon.
 Basically, we exclude conditions where the flanking exon ends with a sequence that is a prefix of a stop codon, these are T, TA, and TG.

+### Acceptor and donor LSSI models

+These are models trained on the SpliceAI training set, via SAM.
+Copied directly from [https://github.com/kavigupta/sam/tree/main/spliceai/Canonical/splicepoint-models](here).
+We only use these in tests, and they are not required for the package to run.

 [1]: Jaganathan, Kishore, et al. "Predicting splicing from primary sequence with deep learning."
 Cell 176.3 (2019): 535-548.
 [2]: https://github.com/kavigupta/sam